rickosborne/cascades/md/16-2-6-after-weather.md

 Or did Terry know we were looping?
 Like me?
-But he was doing a really good job of hiding it?
+But was doing an astoundingly good job of hiding it?

+_Well, you're doing a good job hiding it, right?
+Why can't he be, too?_

 My eyes widened in sudden realization: I hadn't seen Terry at the end of either loop.
 A half-dozen scenarios flitted across my mind's eye: Terry by the rear exit, unconscious from a head wound.